Skip to main content

 Web page summary limits to check

-• Capture: Did the tool summarize the exact URL rather than a redirect, homepage, or consent page?
+• Right page: Did the tool read the exact URL rather than a redirect, home page, or consent screen?

 • Main content: Did it capture the article body rather than menus, ads, comments, or related links?